Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Approximation of multi-marginal optimal transport

-When $|\CG_i|=m_i\in\N$ for $i=1,\ldots,N$, \eqref{eqn:mmotlb} is a linear optimization problem over the space of probability measures on $\BCX$ subject to $\sum_{i=1}^{N}m_i$ linear equality constraints.
-In this case, it is well-known that there exist approximate optimizers of \eqref{eqn:mmotlb} which are supported on at most $\big(2+\sum_{i=1}^Nm_i\big)$ points; see, e.g., \citep[Theorem~3.1]{alfonsi2021approximation}.
+When $|\CG_i|=m_i\in\N$ for $i=1,\ldots,N$, that is, when the collections of test functions $\CG_1,\ldots,\CG_N$ are finite, \eqref{eqn:mmotlb} is a linear optimization problem over the space of probability measures on $\BCX$ subject to $\sum_{i=1}^{N}m_i$ linear equality constraints.
+In this case, it is well-known that there exists an approximately optimal solution of \eqref{eqn:mmotlb} which is supported on at most $\big(2+\sum_{i=1}^Nm_i\big)$ points; see, e.g., \citep[Theorem~3.1]{alfonsi2021approximation}.
 This is detailed in the next proposition.